Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 We use the Linux OS of 6 cores of 3 GMz, typically in our desktop workstation.

-The program starts with, (i) parallel setup and parameters, (ii) the initialization of ions and electrons by /init/, (iii) the main loop of simulation run /moldyn/, and (iv) closing of the code /gclose/.
+The program starts with, (i) parallel setup and parameters, (ii) the initialization of ions and electrons by /init/, (iii) the main loop of simulation run /moldyn/, the important subroutine is the calculation of ions and electrons dynamics, /cl_forces/, and (iv) closing of the code /gclose/.

 Code: @md3-para7.f03 with the parameter file paramE7.h, ca. 1600 lines.